noTxt/CascadeEnergy.github.io/_drafts/yeah-but-can-it-do-ten-million-lines.md

 #### Minimal Implementation

-I wanted it to pick up a CSV file stored in [Amazon S3](http://aws.amazon.com/s3/), streams it through a csv parser (`$ npm install csv`), take 100 lines, and put them in a message to pass along.
+I wanted it to pick up a CSV file stored in [Amazon S3](http://aws.amazon.com/s3/), stream it through a csv parser (`$ npm install csv`), take 100 lines, and put them in a message to pass along.
 I decided to develop and test with a file I thought was fairly large in size, 25,000 lines of data.
 Not the top end of file size our clients and energy management team members would like to work with, but it's nothing to scoff at either.
 I had a working version in a